iterative/katacoda-scenarios/tutorials/mnist/step4.md

    `dvc repro eval.dvc`{{execute}}

-   Nothing has changed yet, so nothing to re-run.
+   Nothing has changed yet, so there is nothing to re-run.

 2. Let's start changing our code.
 For this experiment we edit only the featurization stage (`featurization.py`).
 Logically that means that